Israeli High Court rejects challenges to Lebanon sea deal | Law-Order

 Critics of the deal who had appealed to the court said the current interim government should not be allowed to change Israel's maritime border or make such weighty, strategic decisions without an electoral mandate.

-Israel says the deal will bolster its security, help stabilise the northern frontier and boost the economy with billions in revenue from any gas discovered.
+Israel says the deal will bolster its security, help stabilize the northern frontier and boost the economy with billions in revenue from any gas discovered.

 ALSO READ